Lux Docs

 DAG engineVertex engineengine/dag/DAG-level consensus engine.
 Handles vertex processing, bootstrapping, and parallel consensus for X-Chain style workloads.Production

 PQ enginePost-quantumengine/pq/Post-quantum engine variant.
-Chain engine with QuantumResistant=true config enabling Ringtail certificates on every block.Production
+Chain engine with QuantumResistant=true config enabling Pulsar certificates on every block.Production

 Quasar Algorithm -- Detailed Steps

-Quasar achieves hybrid quantum finality through parallel execution of classical and post-quantum signature paths.
+Quasar achieves triple quantum finality through parallel execution of classical and post-quantum signature paths (BLS + Pulsar + ML-DSA).
 The full algorithm:

 Phase 0: Photonic Selection (Committee Formation)